-Most communities have services to help people with needs manage health conditions and get the support they need (see our companion guide, 10 Resources to Support You: Aging with Dignity and Independence).
+Most communities have services to help people with needs manage health conditions and get the help they need to live (see our companion guide, 10 Resources to Help Prepare for Aging with Dignity and Independence).
 Your doctor may know about classes or community programs that help people with specific health conditions, such as diabetes management or cancer support groups.
-Your doctor may also have staff who is knowledgeable about the range of services in your community, so keep your doctor aware of your needs as they change in order to stay well and live actively.
+Your doctor may also have staff who is knowledgeable about the range of services in your community, so your doctor should be aware of what your current needs are to stay well and live actively.

 Consider starting these conversations at your next doctor's visit and be sure to keep your doctor updated as changes to your health occur.
 These discussions are important to ensuring you receive the kind of care that is specific to your unique needs no matter your age.

-This publication is one in a series produced by The SCAN Foundation titled "Ten Things You Should Know," designed to help you prepare for aging with dignity and independence.
-To view the whole series, including Spanish versions, please visit www.TheSCANFoundation.org/aging-well.
+This publication is one in a series produced by The SCAN Foundation titled "Ten Things You Should Know," designed to help you prepare to age with dignity and independence.
+To view the whole series, including Spanish versions, please visit www.TheSCANFoundation.org.